john852517791/awesome-fake-audio-detection/README.md

 This repo only collect papers related to FAD.

-Here is nothing about speech signal processing, speech synthesis, voice conversion and speech edition.
+Here is nothing about speech signal processing, speech synthesis, Speech Enhancement, data augmentation, voice conversion and speech edition.
 But learning them is beneficial to your research about FAD.

 ## Contents